Successes

 Walk Sudbury

-we collaborated on Walk Sudbury, choosing and wayfinding 16 walking routes with community volunteers.
+We collaborated on Walk Sudbury, choosing and wayfinding 16 walking routes with community volunteers.

 Climate Emergency Declaration